CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 The documentation of all measures including a brief description of the contents and the implementation cycles provide a first overview of the scope and affected target groups of the activities carried out.

-** Documentation of Participants in Sensitization or Training Measures ** The documentation of the number of participants of training courses or the number of employees reached by awareness-raising activities per department, area, location, etc. provide an indication of the achieved penetration of the measures in the institution.
+** Documentation of Participants in Sensitization or Training Measures ** The documentation of the number of participants of training courses or the number of employees reached by sensitization measures per department, area, location, etc., provide an indication of the achieved penetration of the measures in the institution.

 ** Number of inquiries to security contact persons ** (see ORP.3.M2 contact for security questions)